0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/lxly-bridge.md

   - The developer selects the Consensus and Verifier for the required rollup amongst those available in the Rollup Manager's lists,
   - Requests creation of a rollup with the selected specifications,
-  - Governance SC invokes the Rollup Manager's `AddNewRollupType()` function,
+  - Governance SC invokes the Rollup Manager's `addNewRollupType()` function,
   - Once, a rollup is created, the transfer of assets can be processed in the usual manner.

 ### Overall flow of events